 When in a meeting setting or talking to a supervisor who is short on time, this is the wrong messaging framework to use.

 The hamburger is taught by therapists and human resource managers when give criticism to someone else.
 It helps in relationships and when a supervisor must give criticism to an employee.

 The formula for the hamburger is: Compliment — Criticism — Compliment.

 Be warned, the circumstance are not always available for the Hamburger Message to work.
 Nevertheless, when building a strategic message, the formula is almost identical.

 The Liking Principle was coined by Robert Cialdini in the 1980s.
 The principle states that people are more influenced by people who they like.
 There are several characteristics of this principle: attractiveness, similarity, cooperation, and compliments.
 We like people who give us compliments and cooperate with us.

-The Message Two Step is one of the most powerful messaging sequences that exists in business.
+The Message Two-Step is one of the most powerful messaging sequences that exist in business.

 It uses contrast and what Cialdini calls, “a Moment of Power.”

-On Contrast: Sales people use contrast all the time.
-I see this the on Internet constantly.
+On Contrast: Salespeople use contrast all the time.
+I see this the on the Internet constantly.
 A business will have a package that has a value of $499.
 But they are selling it for $27.
 The contrast is an immediate cue that the thing you are about to purchase is not that expensive and you can afford it.

 However, if you make a request to someone and they say “no,” the person feels obligated to give back to you.
 Cialdini says immediately after your request is denied, you have a small window of power.
 In that moment, you are likely to get what you ask for if you make a clear and reasonable request.